Macron confident as far-right rival closes in ahead of vote

 Turnout could be the deciding factor in the the election and could harm Le Pen’s chances most because her working class support base is composed of voters who tend to stay at home on election day.

 Pollsters say measuring the proportion of people who may not vote is a delicate task.
-The Odoxa polling firm suggested Friday that turnout could near a historic low level, at 27.4%.
+The Odoxa polling firm suggested Friday that turnout could near a historic low level, with 27.4% of eligible voters staying home.
 That would be five points more than in 2017.

 The record was in 2002 when 28.4% of voters failed to go to the polls in the first round, when then-President Jacques Chirac was competing with Le Pen’s firebrand far-right father, Jean-Marie Le Pen, among others.
 Le Pen was defeated in the final round in a landslide.